Frazier Campground

 Directions

-From Paulina, Oregon: Take County Road 112 east for 3.5 miles to Beaver Creek Road (County Road 113), then continue northeast on Beaver Creek Road (County Road 113) for 2 miles.
+From Paulina, Oregon: Take County Road 112 east for 3.5 miles to Beaver Creek Road (County Road 113), then continue northeast on Beaver Creek Road for 2 miles.
 Turn right onto County Road 135 and head east for approximately 10 miles.
 Turn right onto Forest Service Road 58 and continue for 7 miles.
-Turn left onto Forest Service Road 500.
-Follow that road for approximately 1.5 miles.
+Turn left onto Forest Service Road 500 and follow for approximately 1.5 miles.
 Frazier Campground will be down a spur road on your left.

 Amenities